jasondsmith72/jason-mcp-servers/README.md

 ## Configuration

 See the individual server directories for specific configuration options.
+The `config` directory contains default configurations for all servers that you can customize according to your needs.

+## Environment Variables

+Copy the `.env.template` file to `.env` and fill in your API keys and other required credentials before starting the servers.

 ## License